-Car parking calculations shall be rounded up to the nearest whole number.
+Note: Car parking calculations shall be rounded up to the nearest whole number.

-- (b) For dwellings above commercial premises, car parking shall be provided at the abovementionedabove mentioned rates, except in the case of a single dwelling, which requires one car parking space only. - (c) Car parking must be designed so that either ingress to or egress from each space can be achieved in one movement. - Parking shall be located so that vehicles can enter and leave in a forward direction. (d) - All geometric standards applicable to site access and car parking layout are to be in (e) accordance with Council's Development Control Plan - Car Parking,
+- (b) For dwellings above commercial premises, car parking shall be provided at the above mentioned rates, except in the case of a single dwelling, which requires one car parking space only. - (c) Car parking must be designed so that either ingress to or egress from each space can be achieved in one movement. - (d) Parking shall be located so that vehicles can enter and leave in a forward direction. - (e) All geometric standards applicable to site access and car parking layout are to be in accordance with Council's Development Control Plan Car Parking.